drzhelnov/drzhelnov.github.io/usmle/usmlecontentoutline.md

 - **Referrals**
 - **Cultural issues not otherwise coded**

-**Systems-based practice (including health systems, public health, community, schools) and patient safety (including basic concepts and terminology)**
+**Systems-based practice (including health systems, public health, community, schools) and patient safety (including basic concepts and terminology) - STEP 2 CK ONLY**

 - **Complexity/systems thinking**
   - **Characteristics of a complex system and factors leading to complexity:** how complexity leads to error